This guide is for Shaka Kits purchased after Nov 24th, 2021.

 8 months after the original release we updated the Shaka Kit and will continue offering this new revamped version moving forward.

 Here is a short recap of the changes made to the V2 kit compared to V1:

 - We now offer a bunch of accessories that will help with your build.
-Complete power sets, spinners and propellers, HV servos, regular voltage servos, covering film, vynil stickers.
+Spinners and propellers, covering film, vynil stickers.

 - All kits will include high-quality MP JET ball links and servo clevises to ensure precise controls.

 - The Fuse is now designed to be electric first with an optional balsa nose cone.
-Now you can choose, to put the motor in front, or just install the “filler” and shape the nose to your preference.
-The Fuse Kit will still be available as a standalone item if you prefer to have a spare.
+Now you can choose, to put the motor in front, or just install the “filler” and shape the nose to an accurate aerodynamic shape.

-- The thrust vector is now offset to 2° right and 3° down which contributes to the straight rail launches under power.
+- The thrust is offset to 2° right and 3° down which contributes to the rail-straight launches under power.

 - New pod hatch cover design with a hook in front for better positioning.

 - Reinforced root rib in the leading edge area.